Maxencephilbert/In_Silico_Labeling_CBIO_internship/README.md

 U-Net architecture + different training loss experiments (L1, Pix2pix from Phillip Isola et al. https://arxiv.org/pdf/1611.07004.pdf based on conditional GANs, content loss from Gatys et al. https://arxiv.org/pdf/1508.06576.pdf based on transfer learning for feature extraction)

 Second part : work on nuclei segmentation.
 We have investigated the use of In Silico Labeling for pre-training segmentation networks.
 We showed that using ISL model as a "pretext task" for cell nuclei segmentation could reduce the number of annotated data required without sacrificing performance.

+You can read more about our work in my master thesis (masters_thesis.pdf).
+You will find the coding part in src_code.